coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. tacv:: functional inversion @num

-  This does the same thing as intros until num thenfunctional inversion ident where ident is the identifier for the last introduced hypothesis.
+  This does the same thing as :n:`intros until @num` folowed by :n:`functional inversion @ident` where :token:`ident` is the identifier for the last introduced hypothesis.

 .. tacv:: functional inversion ident qualid
 .. tacv:: functional inversion num qualid